BloomTech-Labs/human-rights-first-fe-c/README.md

 These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).

-## Documentation
+## Further Tech Stack Information

-See [Backend Documentation](https://github.com/Lambda-School-Labs/Labs27-C-HRF-BE) for details on the backend of our project.
+See [Backend Documentation](https://github.com/Lambda-School-Labs/Labs27-C-HRF-BE) for details on the backend portion of our project.

+See [Data Science Documentation](https://github.com/Lambda-School-Labs/Labs27-C-HRF-DS) for details on the data science portion of our project.